Goal of this card:

 What are the next KEEN events or deadlines of which you need to be aware.

-Engineering faculty launch, so your faculty champions become familiar with their roles internally and the opportunities to connect across the Network
+KEEN launch, so your engineering faculty and staff become familiar with their roles internally and the opportunities to connect across the Network

-Engineering Unleashed demo, so your team becomes familiar with the website content and best practices for finding and creating useful resources.
+Engineering Unleashed demo, so your faculty become familiar with the website content and best practices for finding and creating useful resources.

 You will be selecting two KEEN leaders from your institution to attend a summer Engineering Unleashed Faculty Development (EUFD) program specifically for new KEEN leaders.
 These faculty or staff leaders will work on a KEEN-related project on your campus for a year and will receive support from coaches and mentors.